 You will need to trek out to the outer part of District 7, a working class Budapest neighborhood, to experience the elaborate meals prepared by chef Ádám Csaba at Olimpia Restaurant.
 Instead of a fixed menu, they use a blackboard to present the daily-changing dishes, which vary based on seasonal ingredients.
 The result?
 Absolutely superb.

 Dishes might include a wonderfully soft and crispy fried chicken liver with a light wasabi mayonnaise, fresh rhubarb, and zucchini.
 Or thinly sliced, soy-sauce-marinated mangalica pork set in a corn puree bedding with a side of grilled cabbage.
 The list goes on.
 Olimpia's menu is best described as inventive Hungarian fare with Asian touches.

 The setting—a spartan below-ground space with less than a dozen crammed tables—is modest compared with the exquisite food experience.
 No linen tablecloth or gentle background music: here the food takes the center stage.
 Chef Csaba occasionally pops in the dining room to present a dish himself.

-For dinner, a four-, five-, six-, or seven-course tasting menu is offered.
-The dishes are unknown until they arrive.
-The only giveaway is the ingredients casually listed on the blackboard.
-Don't hold anything back and go for the full seven courses, which at HUF9,900 (c.€30) is less than half of what you'd need to caugh up at comparable restaurants in downtown.
-Prepare yourself for an almost three-hour meal.
-For a shorter feast, go for the three-course lunch prix fixe for €11, which is among the best lunch deals to be had in Budapest.
+For the dinner tasting menu, the dishes are unknown until they arrive; the only giveaway is the ingredients listed on the blackboard.
+At €30, the seven-course meal is less than half of what you'd need to caugh up at comparable restaurants in downtown.
+Prepare yourself for a long meal.
+For a shorter feast, go for the three-course lunch prix fixe for €11, which is among the deals to be had in Budapest.
 Cash only!